ezsystems/commerce-documentation/docs/guide/product_comparison/product_comparison_faq.md

 1. Tries to take product type from CatalogElement
 1. Tries to take it from parent element category
-1. If all else fails, places the product in the default category
+1. If everything else fails, places the product in the default category

 ## Storing product attributes